FlorianMuellerklein/dogs_vs_cats/README.md

 # Dogs vs Cats

 VGG style convolution neural network with very leaky ReLU for the kaggle Dogs vs Cats competition.
 Currently gets 96.6% on kaggle leaderboards without using outside data and instead relying heavily on data augmentation for generalization.
-Small amount of fine tuning (finishign training with a small number of iterations with very low learning rate and no data augmentation).
+Small amount of fine tuning (finishing training with a small number of iterations with very low learning rate and no data augmentation).

 ### Architecture